akshaychavan7/Lease-Buddy/backend/spacy/README.md

 3. **Training Data Size**: Limited to 21 training samples, which may affect generalization
 4. **Domain Specificity**: Optimized for lease documents, may not perform well on other legal documents

-## Recommendations for Improvement

-1. **Increase Training Data**: Collect more diverse lease documents for training
-2. **Date Format Standardization**: Preprocess dates to consistent formats
-3. **Address Normalization**: Implement address parsing and standardization
-4. **Data Augmentation**: Use techniques to expand the training dataset
-5. **Hyperparameter Tuning**: Optimize model architecture for lease-specific entities

 ## Dependencies